SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs: Experimental Results

 We compare the image and video reconstruction quality using the tokens produced by \modelname{} and the VQGAN baseline used in state-of-the-art image~\cite{chang2022maskgit,lezama2023discrete,chang2023muse} and video generation~\cite{yu2022magvit}.
 We use FID~\cite{heusel2017gans}, Inception Score (IS)~\cite{salimans2016improved}, and LPIPS~\cite{zhang2018unreasonable} to compare with the image VQGAN from MaskGIT~\cite{chang2022maskgit} on the ImageNet validation set, and FVD~\cite{unterthiner2018towards} to compare the 3D-VQGAN from MAGVIT~\cite{yu2022magvit} on the Kinetics-600 validation set.
-To quantify the semantics, we compute the CLIP and relative CLIP scores (\cref{eq:relative_clip}), both averaged across all lexical tokens.

-The results are presented in \cref{tab:token_quality}.
-Unlike VQGAN tokens, which lack specific semantic meaning, \modelname{} tokens demonstrate high semantic CLIP scores, more evident in the lower layers.
-As the number of layers increases, more tokens are utilized, resulting in improved reconstruction quality.
-This flexibility allows for dynamic adjustment of the token length to accommodate various tasks, such as using fewer tokens for understanding tasks.
-While \modelname{} may have more lossy reconstruction compared to VQGAN when using a similar number of tokens, this is compensated by going into deeper layers, as shown in the last row of \cref{tab:token_quality}.
+The results are presented in \cref{tab:recons_quality}.
+While \modelname{} may have more lossy reconstruction compared to VQGAN when using a similar number of tokens, this is compensated by going into deeper layers.
+At the bottom of \cref{tab:recons_quality}, we showcase the scalability of our model by training on the ImageNet-21k dataset with 13M images and list the comparable variant from LDM~\cite{rombach2022high} as a reference.

 \paragraph{Token pyramid visualization.} We visualize the tokens produced by \modelname{} in \cref{fig:pyramid_ex}, where we show the raw pyramid or histogram of tokens with top frequencies for the first four layers, with reconstructed images from layer 5 and 6.
 We have the following findings.